Sexual Assault, Sexual Harassment, Domestic/Dating Violence, Stalking and related crimes

 The College’s Response Team will make available a member to serve as an informal support for both an alleged victim and an accused individual to help each party navigate through the student conduct process.
 A student who desires that details of the incident be kept confidential may speak with individuals who meet the professional counselor/pastoral exemption under the Clery Act (mental health counselors) and who thus may not be obligated to report crimes they have learned about.
 Additionally, students may speak to off-campus rape crisis resources who may maintain confidentiality and/or clergy or chaplains off-campus.
 The College will protect the confidentiality of alleged victims and will not include identifying information about them in publicly-available reports, to the extent permitted by law.
 Written notification will also be provided to students about counseling, health, mental health, victim advocacy, legal assistance and other support services for alleged victims, both on-campus and in the community.

 In an emergency, contact Police Department at 9-1-1 (or 641-754-5725 in Marshalltown/641-236-2670 in Grinnell) and the appropriate Title IX Coordinator.
 A student who wishes to report a sexual assault or misconduct or file a complaint against another student or College employee should notify the Title IX Coordinator.
 The Title IX Coordinator or any member of the Response Team (names listed above) can explain support options, investigative steps, and hearing procedures.
 Complaints will be handled in a timely and confidential manner to the extent reasonably possible.

-The alleged victim has the option to notify law enforcement authorities including on-campus and local police, be assisted by campus authorities in notifying law enforcement authorities (if the victim so chooses), and decline to notify such authorities.
+The complainant has the option to notify law enforcement authorities including on-campus and local police, be assisted by campus authorities in notifying law enforcement authorities (if the victim so chooses), and decline to notify such authorities.